theJYC/checkedin./contribute.md

 ## Next Steps

+### Provide default contact upon first visit

+If user has not yet submitted a contact (via the modal form), provide a sample "John D." profile card to the profilesList array.
+Ideal for enhanced UX.

 ### Include Location input on modal form

 Allow user to input optional location data, and integrate Google PlaceAutocomplete API in order to create an elegant dropdown location search bar.